ssmerd/tic-tac-toe/README.md

 # Tic Tac Toe

-Tic Tac Toe is a Python terminal game, which runs in a Code Institute mock terminal pn Heroku.
+Tic Tac Toe is a Python terminal game, which runs in a Code Institute mock terminal on Heroku.

 It is a game for two players who take turns marking the spaces in a three-by-three grid with X or O.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.